ashniku/applicationLogAnalysis/README.md

 # applicationLogAnalysis
-Provide a detailed report on the phases that took time and also will provide hints on the issue on that phase.
+Provides a detailed report on the phases that took time and also will provide hints on the issue on that phase.

 Follow below steps on MAC: